SiegeEngineers/aoe2map/README.md

 pip install -r development.txt
 ```

-Before we can start the application, we have to add a configuration file.
+Before we can start the application, we have to add configuration files.
-We copy the template in the aoe2map _subfolder_, but for development,
+We copy the templates in the aoe2map _subfolder_, but for development,
 we do not have to edit anything inside.
 ```
 cp aoe2map/deployment.py.template aoe2map/deployment.py
+cp aoe2map/imagestorage.py.template aoe2map/imagestorage.py
 ```